What is Eczema?

 Patch Testing and Allergy Tests

-These help identify specific allergens or irritants that may be triggering your condition.
+These assist in pointing to certain allergens or irritants which could be causing your condition.

 When Should You See a Doctor?